afa7789/PK_scrambled_eggs/README.md

 This CLI tool takes a date, transforms it into a float in the format `0.MONTH-DAY-YEAR`, and uses a natural constant (such as π) to perform character shifting on a given string.
 This can be used to encode secrets in plain text.

+This is just a cipher without a ciphering table it's ciphering by digits of a natural or "custom" constant.

 ## Features

 - Accepts a date input.